Vicosta93/Vicosta93/README.md

-# 💫 About Me:
+Hey There!
+---
-🔌 **Electrical Engineer | Power Electronics Researcher**
+🔌 Electrical Engineer | Power Electronics

-👨‍🎓 Graduado em Engenharia Elétrica com ênfase em Sistemas de Potência pela **Universidade do Estado do Rio de Janeiro (UERJ)**.
-🎓 Atualmente cursando **Mestrado em Eletrônica de Potência**, com pesquisas focadas em:
-- Conversores de potência
-- Integração de energias renováveis
-- Automação e controle de sistemas elétricos
-- Análise de fluxo de potência
+👨‍🎓 Graduated in Electrical Engineering with a focus on Power Systems from State University of Rio de Janeiro (UERJ).
+🎓 Currently pursuing a Master's Degree in Power Electronics, with research focused on:

+Power Electronics Modeling and Control, etc.

-💻 **Habilidades Técnicas:**
+💻 Technical Skills:

-- Simulação em MATLAB/Simulink e PSIM
+Simulation in MATLAB/Simulink and PSIM

-- Desenvolvimento em Python para análise de sistemas de potência
+Python development for power system analysis
 ---

 ## 🌐 Socials: